xiajian/rhg-zh/zh/r-syntax.md

 The return value of the method is the value given to the return, or that of the last evaluated expression.

-Some methods are marked as `private', and must be called in the function form.
+Some methods are marked as 'private', and must be called in the function form.

 When the method is defined outside of the class definition, the method is marked as private by default.
 On the other hand, the methods defined in the class definition are marked as public by default.
-The default visibility and the `private' mark of the methods can be changed by public or private of the Module.
+The default visibility and the 'private' mark of the methods can be changed by public or private of the Module.

 In addition, the methods named initialize are always defined as private methods.

-Singleton-method definitions
+### Singleton-method definitions

 Examples: